Best Robots For Kids in 2022

 Five unique, detailed and imaginative robots can be built

 - Weight2.2 pounds

 The Ozobot Evo is another little pocket-sized playmate that you can programme to perform an assortment of tricks.
 Integrated with your Smartphone and linked to their app that uses OzoBlockly language, your kids can learn how to code with 4 different levels of complexity available.
-The Ozobot uses optical sensors to follow commands that are color coded.
+The Ozobot uses optical sensors to follow commands that are color-coded.
 Bit may be a basic Bot but here’s a great introduction to coding for kids ages 6 and upwards.
 He arrives all ready to rock and toll, pre-assembled so you can get stuck straight into the coding action.
-You can use with the easy entry screen-free coding system to get you started or the more advanced OzoBlockly programming editor.
+You can use the easy entry screen-free coding system to get you started or the more advanced OzoBlockly programming editor.
 Featuring optical sensors and LED lights, Bit is a perfect coding toy for kids.

 Your Bot can be customized with stickers and pop outs

 Introduces kids to 2 different ways to code